 Post Diagnostic Support for people with dementia and their family carers; a literature review (2018)

 Staying connected, active and involved are also key part of living well with dementia.
 Post-diagnostic care and support should be tailored to each individual’s personal needs and preferences.

 In 2019 the National Dementia Office ran a post-diagnostic grant scheme which supported the delivery of cognitive therapies and dementia psychoeducation across the country.
 An evaluation of the grant scheme outlined the benefit to individuals of these supports, enhancing wellbeing, increasing confidence and impacting positively on staff delivering the programmes.
-You can read the full evaluation report here
+You can read the full evaluation report below.

-If you are interested in running a psychoeducation programme the Next Steps Guidance document offers useful information for content, resources and approach.
+If you are interested in running a psychoeducation programme the Next Steps Guidance document below offers useful information for content, resources and approach.

 Further details of other key dementia post-diagnostic services and supports can be accessed below